BF528/project-2-group-2/README.md

 Provide a brief description of each script/code file in this repo, what it does, and how to execute it

 Analyst_code.R is the R code used to select top differentially expressed genes between P0 group and Adult group, as well as their names, FPKM values, log fold changes, p-values, and q-values.
 It also included producing histograms for log2 fold changes of genes and selecting up-regulated genes and down-regulated genes.
+The code could be run in Rstudio or R.